-The 1to1 program is occurring as a result of the District’s Five-Year Technology plan, which included a goal to create a 1to1 program.
-Key components of the 1to1 program include the expanding role of the classroom teacher, use of a learning management system, and use of student mobile computing devices.
-Teacher roles are expanding to provide a blended approach of traditional and digital learning resources while mentoring students on how to become self-regulated in their own learning.
+The key components of the 1-to-1 program include the expanding role of the classroom teacher, extensive use of a learning management system, and the use of dedicated student computing devices.
+Teacher roles are expanding to provide a blended approach of traditional and digital learning resources, while mentoring students on how to become self-regulated in their own learning.
 Mobile devices provide the anytime-anywhere access to learning that is needed for our students to become proficient, life-long learners.
-Student-centered instructional strategies being introduced include project-based learning, active inquiry, computer-based formative assessments, and blended learning.
-The District continues to provide our educators with ongoing professional development for best practices in using technology and new instructional strategies.
+Student-centered instructional strategies like project-based learning, active inquiry, computer-based formative assessments, and blended learning are being used in the classroom.

-This year students in grades 1, 2, 3, 5, 6, 7, 9, 10, and 11 will be participating in the 1to1 program.
-Students in these grades will have a device assigned that they will take home every night.
-The ipad/laptop has all of the necessary software needed for their curriculum and learning goals in addition to an internet filter that is active at both school and anywhere the students access the Internet.
+Students in grades 1 through 12 will have a device assigned to them, much like a textbook.
+It is theirs to use for all schoolwork.
+They will take this device home every night, charge the battery at home, and bring it back to school every day.
+The iPad or Chromebook has all the software needed for their curriculum and learning goals, in addition to an internet filter that is active at both school and anywhere the students access the Internet.